eugenek07/hairy-otter/README.md

 <!-- ABOUT THE PROJECT -->
-## About The Project
+## About the Project

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
-I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.
+We're a team of UC Berkeley students (computer scientists, game developers, artists, engineers, ) joined together to create a VR spellcasting game.
+Our goal is to create an experience

 Here's why:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others